JesJehle/earthEngineGrabR/README.md

 The Google Earth Engine ([GEE](https://earthengine.google.com/)) is a cloud computing platform, which offers a multi-petabyte catalog of satellite images and manipulated geospatial data products.
 It also provides extensive computational resources &mdash;	 available for scientists and developers.

 The `earthEngineGrabR` is an interface between R and the [GEE](https://earthengine.google.com/), which simplifies the acquisition of remote sensing data.
 The R package extracts data from the [Earth Engine Data Catalog](https://developers.google.com/earth-engine/datasets/) in a user-defined target area and a user-defined aggregation process.
 All extractions and manipulations of the data are entirely outsourced to EE.
-The user obtains an analysis-ready dataset, locally saved and directly imported into R.
+The user obtains an analysis-ready dataset, directly imported into R.
 As such, the package makes the massive public data catalog available to R-users with minimal techincal and computational effort.